jrma14/Random-Maze-Generator/README.md

 # Random-Maze-Generator
 Creates a randomly generated maze

-Uses processing for the graphics
+Must include core.jar in order for processing to work as the gui